 Signs of Over-Exfoliated Skin

-According to board-certified dermatologist, founder of Kwan Dermatology, and Skincare.com consultant Dr. William Kwan, you can spot over-exfoliated skin because it looks irritated, red and chafed.
+According to board-certified dermatologist, founder of Kwan Dermatology and Skincare.com consultant Dr. William Kwan, you can spot over-exfoliated skin because it looks irritated, red and chafed.
+Over-exfoliated skin may also feel very dry, sensitive and experience breakouts.
 If your skin is looking worse after exfoliating — or after introducing a new chemical or physical exfoliator to your regimen — it’s likely that over-exfoliating is the culprit.

 If you’ve taken a look at your complexion and think your skin is over-exfoliated, you’ll need to adjust your routine accordingly.

 First things first, no more exfoliation — at least for now.
 Dr. Kwan suggests giving your skin a break from exfoliation to allow it time to recover.
 If you keep going, it’s probable that your skin will only become increasingly irritated.

 Even if your skin can normally handle more potent products, over-exfoliated skin may not be able to.
 Play it safe and stick to Dr. Kwan’s recommendation, which is to use only gentle cleansers and moisturizers while your skin recovers.
 Try the CeraVe Cream-to-Foam Hydrating Cleanser for its formula made with hydrating hyaluronic acid and ceramides to help protect your skin’s barrier.